franklinsales/lab-agenda-ddd-typeorm-tests/DEVLOG.md

 The first thing to do is create the pure domain entities first - not TypeORM or any other ORM.
 **It's necessary to keep the domain independent of infrastructure.**

+The User pure Entity `src/modules/users/domain/entities/User.ts` was created.

+After the in the infrastructure layer was created the UserEntity `src/modules/users/infrastructure/typeorm/entities/UserEntity.ts` entity typeorm.